svylabs/stablebase/WHITEPAPER.md

                                                             Sridhar G<sg@svylabs.com>

 # Abstract
-One of the important functions of a reserve bank in Traditional Finance is price stability.
+One of the important functions of reserve bank in Traditional Finance is price stability.
 This is achieved through multiple policy tools, the primary one being controlling interest rates.
 There are other lesser known policy tools- like Repo rate, Reserve Ratio, etc. These tools aid in contracting and expanding the supply of money in the economy.
 In the cryptocurrency world, the primary tool used to control money supply for stablecoin protocols are the interest rate and the collateral requirements(which is usually fixed for a given collateral).
 There has not been much innovations since then.
 In this paper, we introduce StableBase, a new stablecoin protocol with 0% interest rates, but achieve the same effect of contracting and expanding the money supply during different market conditions through two new policy tools, namely user defined stability rate, and user defined reserve ratio and how they play together to achieve price parity with the pegged currency.

 # Introduction
 Most existing stablecoin issuing protocols(eg: MakerDAO, CurveUSD) use interest rate as a mechanism to incentivse and disincentivise borrowing.
 Liquity Protocol is currently the only protocol that offers interest free loans, but it suffers from capital efficiency and also fails to adapt to different market conditions, especially seen during high interest rate period, further the incentive structure to pay fee revenue to token holders as opposed to liquidity providers has had negative impact on the protocol as can be seen from the reduced circulation of the stablecoin.
 To improve on this, Liquity Protocol proposed launching v2 of the protocol with user defined interest rate(February 2024)[1] after our team had proposed user defined origination fee back in December 2023[2].
 This leaves a hole in interest free loans space as Liquity v1 is not suitable in all market conditions.
 In this paper, we discuss how we have evolved our original proposal of user defined origination fee into two new policy tools for CDP stablecoins- namely, user defined stability rate(origination fee is renamed to stability rate) and user defined reserve ratio(borrowing from reserve ratio in TradFi).
 Using these two tools, we also come up with robust stability mechanics and predictable redemptions for the StableBase protocol, at the same time the users enjoy maximum flexibility and predictability with their loans.